Agenda - NAWA

 Panelists:

-• Paulina Góra, MA Eng. - Chairwoman of West Pomeranian Association of Doctoral Candidates, Member of the Presidium of the General Council for Science and Higher Education (RGNiSW) as Representative of the Polish National Representation of Doctoral Candidates, Research and teaching assistant, Maritime University of Szczecin;
+• Paulina Góra, MA Eng. - Chairwoman of West Pomeranian Association of Doctoral Candidates, Member of the Presidium of the General Council for Science and Higher Education as Representative of the Polish National Representation of Doctoral Candidates, Research and teaching assistant, Maritime University of Szczecin;

 • Anna Nieczaj, MA Eng. - Board Member of the Polish National Association of Doctoral Candidates, Rzeszów University of Technology;